sonal-oswal/randomsurfer.github.io/about.markdown

 ## The Author

-I'm Pratik Gupte, a passionate software developer and graphic designer from the India.
+I'm Michael Monteleone, a passionate software developer and graphic designer from the New Orleans area.
+I believe good software should be invisible at best, magic and delightful to use at worst, and that simplicity is worth the extra effort to achieve.
+Simplicity is the whole point.

-I'm presently working as a researcher and a developer at Indix Inc. in the area of Machine Learning.
+While I have written software for multiple Fortune 500 companies and have had work featured in the Wall Street Journal, I don't expect you to be impressed by that.
+I certainly wouldn't be.

-My MS by Research at IIT Madras was in the area of graph mining with primary focus on Role Identification and Discovery in large Social Networks.
+Since graduating from [LSU](http://www.csc.lsu.edu/), I have lived in Baton Rouge, but I still refuse to call it home.
+In a past life, I was a painter and musician and hope to revisit both of these soon.

-I have keen research interests in Machine Learning, Graph Mining and Distributed Systems.
-Deep Learning was recently caught on my radar.
+Mac.
+TextMate (but I'm giving Vim the fair chance it deserves).
+Visual Studio by day.

 ## The Site